gvegayon/appliedsnar/docs/04-ergms.md

   )
 ```

-Increase the sample size so the curves are more smooth, longer intervals (thinning) so we reduce the autocorrelation, larger burin.
+Increase the sample size, so the curves are smoother, longer intervals (thinning), which reduces autocorrelation, and a larger burin.
 All this together to improve the Gelman test statistic.
 We also added idegree from 0 to 10, and esp from 0 to 3 to explicitly match those statistics in our model.

 ```r